 Think about it.
 When you’re growing up and learning what things are and how they work, you need to generalize in order for the learning to take effect.

-Knowing what a doorknob is and how it works wouldn’t be very productive if the knowledge didn’t generalize to all doorknobs.
+Knowing what a doorknob is and how it works wouldn’t be very productive if your knowledge didn’t generalize to all doorknobs.

 Can you imagine walking up to a door and not knowing what to do because the knob isn’t an exact replica of any doorknob you’ve seen before?
 Without the ability to apply previous knowledge to new and different-yet-similar situations, we’d all be severely limited.
 Luckily, our tendency to make sweeping generalizations is second nature to us.

 That’s the upside to generalization and it’s significant.
 Without it, life as we know it wouldn’t exist.

 Poor communication is perhaps the number one reason why couples break up.
 Small and large businesses hemorrhage cash because of it.
 Long-held friendships die and neighbors harbor grudges against each other due to misunderstandings.
 Life is tough all around and our unclear communication habits deserve their share of the responsibility.

 Here are some examples of how generalizing – the application of prior learning to new and different-yet-similar situations – can work against us interpersonally.
 Just imagine these simple scenarios developing naturally and you will land in the middle of a mess that is, unfortunately, too close to home for far too many people.